wordpress security scan

 Comparison Table: WordPress Malware Scanning Tools

-If you want the simplest setup with scanning plus backups in one place, Jetpack Security is the easiest all-in-one choice for most WordPress site owners.
+If you want a system that handles scanning, backups, and recovery in one place, Jetpack Security is one of the easiest all-in-one options.

 If you want a simple all-in-one option, you can explore Jetpack Security here.